 We need a Technical Crew Member on board to be able to land anywhere that isn’t already a designated landing site.
-To find out more on what it takes to become a Technical Crew Member, go to pages 14 and 15.

 Our Pilot will land as close to the job as is safely possible.
 If they can’t land close by, the crew will often get lifts from a land ambulance, the police or sometimes even members of the public.

 Safety requirements mean that the SPCC gets out of the aircraft first, and stands at the front to make sure no one approaches until the rotor blades have stopped.